-In a joint effort with the North Dakota Humanities Council and the 125th Anniversary Committees from the states of North and South Dakota, the South Dakota Humanities Council will commemorate the entry of South and North Dakota into statehood with a special One Book collaboration.
+In a joint effort with the North Dakota Humanities Council and the 125th Anniversary Committees from the states of North and South Dakota, the South Dakota Humanities Council commemorates the entry of South and North Dakota into statehood with a special One Book collaboration.

-“Dakota: A Spiritual Geography” by Kathleen Norris will serve as the One Book for both states in 2014.
-The humanities councils in North and South Dakota will engage residents in literary programming based on Norris’ New York Times bestselling book, in which she paints “a fine portrait of the High Plains and its people as well as a very personal memoir of a spiritual awakening,” according to Publishers Weekly.
+“Dakota: A Spiritual Geography” by Kathleen Norris serves as the One Book for both states in 2014.
+The humanities councils in North and South Dakota are engaging residents in literary programming based on Norris’ New York Times bestselling book, in which she paints “a fine portrait of the High Plains and its people as well as a very personal memoir of a spiritual awakening,” according to Publishers Weekly.

 Norris has spent significant time in both states and maintains a residence in Lemmon, S.D.